rossprogram/rossprogram.github.io/index.md

   nav: "menu"
 ---

-This file will be edited by GARY <p> </p>
+This file will be edited by GARY

-The 2021 Ross Mathematics Program will be online, running from <br>
+The 2021 Ross Mathematics Program was online, running from <br>
 &nbsp; &nbsp; Sunday **June 27** &nbsp; through &nbsp; Friday **August 6,** 2021

-During those six weeks, all students attend synchronous lectures on Number Theory.
-To solve time zone challenges, those lectures will be offered every weekday at 11 AM and again at 8 PM, Eastern Time.
-In addition, participants attend small-group meetings every day to discuss the problem sets.
+During those six weeks, all students attended synchronous lectures on Number Theory.
+To solve time zone challenges, those lectures were offered every weekday at 11 AM and again at 8 PM, Eastern Time.
+In addition, participants attended small-group meetings every day to discuss the problem sets.
-Each group is guided by a Ross counselor.
+Each group was guided by a Ross counselor.

-The application window will open on Monday January 4, 2021.
+For the 2022 Ross Mathematics Program, the application window will open in January 2022.
 The Ross Admissions Committee will start making acceptance decisions in March.

 NOTE: Some of the information below refers to the in-person Ross Program.